Jayboy628/DataDrivenHealthcare/README.md

 **Note**: DBT (Data Build Tool) provides a means to transform data inside your data warehouse.
 With it, analytics and data teams can produce reliable and structured data sets for analytics.

-   - **Null Values Tests**: These checks ensure that essential columns do not contain null values.
-For the dim_provider table, it's crucial that primary key, NPI, first and last names, specialty, and email don't have nulls as they are essential for identifying and contacting the provider.
+   - **1) Null Values Tests**: These checks ensure that essential columns do not contain null values.
+For the `dim_provider` table, it's crucial that primary key, NPI, first and last names, specialty, and email don't have nulls as they are essential for identifying and contacting the provider.
      ```shell
       checks for dim_provider:
         - missing_count(PROVIDER_PK) = 0